emca-it/OP5-Documentation/howto/HOWTOs/How_to_Integrate_OP5_with_Slack.md

 Support information

 This article was written for version 7.2.9 of OP5 Monitor, it could work on both lower and higher version if nothing else is stated.
-The Slack integration and it's dependencies are third-party add ons and is not officially supported by op5 AB.
+The Slack integration and it's dependencies are third-party add ons and is not officially supported by OP5 AB.
 If you need a supported integration between OP5 Monitor and Slack please [contact us!](https://www.op5.com/about/contact-us/)

-By integrating Slack into your existing OP5 monitoring solution, you can have OP5 alerts sent directly to your teams Slack channel.
+By integrating Slack into your existing OP5 Monitoring solution, you can have OP5 alerts sent directly to your teams Slack channel.
 See the screenshot below for the end result.

 ## Screenshots